Orientia tsutsugamushi: Symptoms

-Blood test
+Blood tests

 Suspected infections are confirmed with serological tests.
 O. tsutsugamushi is most often detected from blood serum using the Weil–Felix test.
 Weil–Felix is the simplest and most rapid test, but it is not sensitive or specific, as it detects any kind of rickettsial infection.
 More sensitive tests such as rapid immunochromatographic test (RICT), immunofluorescence assays (IFA), ELISA, and DNA analysis using polymerase chain reaction (PCR) are used.
 IFA is regarded as the gold standard test, as it gives a reliable result; however, it is expensive and not specific for different rickettsial bacteria.
 ELISA and PCR can detect O. tsutsugamushi-specific proteins such as the TSA56 and GroEL, so that they are highly specific and sensitive.
 On the other hand, they are highly sophisticated and expensive techniques.

 Treatment

 Orientia tsutsugamushi infection can be treated with antibiotics such as azithromycin, chloramphenicol, doxycycline, rifampicin, roxithromycin, and tetracyclin.
 Doxycycline is the most commonly used and is considered as the drug of choice because of its high efficacy and quick action.
 But, in pregnant women and babies, it is contraindicated, and azithromycin is the drug of choice.
-In Southeast Asia, where doxycycline and chloramphenicol resistance have been experienced, azithromycin is recommended for all patients.
+In Southeast Asia, where doxycycline and chloramphenicol resistance have been experienced, azithromycin is recommended.
 A randomized controlled trial and systematic review showed that azithromycin is the safest medication.

 Vaccine

-No licensed O. tsutsugamushi vaccines are currently available.
+Several vaccines have been developed but there are no licensed products.
 The first vaccines were developed in the late 1940s, but failed in clinical trials.
 Considered an ideal target, the unique TSA56 itself is highly variable in its chemical composition in different strains.
 An effective vaccine for one strain is not useful for another.
 An ideal vaccine should give protection to all the strains present locally.
 This complexity makes it difficult to produce a usable vaccine.
 A vaccine targeting the 47-kDa outer membrane protein (OMP) is a promising candidate with experimental success in mice against the Boryong strain.
 Combined targeting of TSA56 and ScaA is also a good candidate for mixed-strain infection.